ESMValGroup/ESMValCore/doc/quickstart/install.rst

     conda install -c esmvalgroup -c conda-forge esmvalcore

-Using it through Docker
+Docker installation
 -----------------------

-ESMValCore is also provided thorugh DockerHub in the form of docker containers.
+ESMValCore is also provided through DockerHub in the form of docker containers.
-See https://docs.docker.com/ for more info about docker containers and how to run the
+See https://docs.docker.com/ for more info about docker containers and how to run them.

 You can get the latest release with